COS301-SE-2023/Avalanche/Docs/SRS-v1.md

 # Avalanche
 ## DNS Business
+> A Capstone project by The Skunkworks

 ### Overview
-The Avalanche project aims to implement a powerful Business Intelligence Tool (BIT) capable of analyzing and providing statistical insights on the domain spaces managed by DNS Business.
+> The Avalanche project aims to implement a powerful Business Intelligence Tool (BIT) capable of analyzing and providing statistical insights on the domain spaces managed by DNS Business.
 By leveraging the latest data analytics technologies and techniques, the tool will enable DNS Business and other interested parties to gain a deeper understanding of the above-mentioned domain space, identify trends and patterns, and make informed decisions to improve their operations.

 ### Objectives
 The high-level objectives for the Avalanche project are: